 Allen joined Watsi on February 28th, 2016.
-Four years ago, Allen became the 1824th member to automatically support a new Watsi patient every month.
-Since then, 4,128 more people have become monthly donors!
-Allen's most recent donation supported Oscar, a boy from Kenya, to fund surgery for an injured hand.
+Seven years ago, Allen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Allen's most recent donation supported Jefferson, a 3-month-old baby boy from Haiti, to fund surgery for hydrocephalus.